Learning to Discover at Test Time: Introduction

 To take advantage of these differences, our learning objective and search subroutine strongly favor the most promising solutions.
 We call this method Test-Time Training to Discover (TTT-Discover).
 We focus on problems with continuous rewards, in mathematics (\S\ref{sec:math}), GPU kernel engineering (\S\ref{sec:kernel-eng}), algorithm design (\S\ref{sec:algo-eng}), and biology (\S\ref{sec:single-cell}).
 We report results for every problem we attempted, and TTT-Discover sets the new state of the art in almost all of them, using only an open model.

-There are two pieces of concurrent work that share our high-level idea: MiGrATe (Phan et\,al.)~\cite{phan2025migrate}, and more recently ThetaEvolve (Wang et\,al.)~\cite{wang2025thetaevolve}, which we find especially relevant.
+There are three pieces of concurrent work that share our high-level idea: EvoTune (Surina et\,al.)~\cite{surina2025algorithm}, MiGrATe (Phan et\,al.)~\cite{phan2025migrate}, and recently ThetaEvolve (Wang et\,al.)~\cite{wang2025thetaevolve}, which is especially relevant.
 Compared to ThetaEvolve, TTT-Discover using the same model and compute budget still produces significant improvements (Table~\ref{tab:mathematics}), due to its special learning objective and search subroutine.